Do we really need to teach soft or life skills?

 As already outlined, many of the non-cognitive skills included in Passion Arena's program would meet the definition of a soft or life skill.
 We choose to promote non-cognitive skills, as this also allows us to stretch our skills outside of simply soft skills and includes other valuable skills for success such as leadership, deliberate or perfect practice, or building courage.
 Passion Arena's content is designed to help schools introduce these valuable non-cognitive skills, as a means to supplement the existing cognitive skills training that schools provide.
 We see this as an ideal approach to encouraging the best possible 'development of a whole person'.

-Watch a Passion Arena episode relating to positive education
+Watch a Passion Arena episode relating to soft / life skills

 Due to the close relationship between non-cognitive skills and soft skills, we feature a number of episodes that cover soft skills or life skills related content.
 To get an idea of how we introduce our non-cognitive skills, click the button below to watch a Passion Arena episode about empathy.